zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-in such a way that, during the first step, while the time-harmonic factor of the incident field is being eliminated, the microphysical system kept static.
-This is a crucial simplification, since it decouples time-dependence of the incident field from that of the microphysical system.
+in such a way that, while the time-harmonic factor of the incident field is being eliminated, the microphysical system kept static.
+This crucial simplification decouples time-dependence of the incident field from that of the microphysical system.

 At this point, we may formally introduce the idea of a [microstate](https://en.wikipedia.org/wiki/Microstate_(statistical_mechanics)) (also known as a [realization](https://en.wikipedia.org/wiki/Realization_(probability))).
 It is a finite collection of parameters (that correspond to the internal degrees of freedom) of a microphysical system that can be used to describe its configuration at a certain point in time.
 Exposing the microstate \\(\psi\\) as a parameter of  Eqn.
 1p.14 yields: